nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

 ---
-title: Population
+title: AllergyIntolerance population
 keywords: getcarerecord
 tags: [getcarerecord]
 sidebar: accessrecord_structured_sidebar
-permalink: accessrecord_structured_development_allergies_population.html
+permalink: accessrecord_structured_development_allergyintolerance.html
-summary: "Guidance for populating and reading the AllergyIntolerance resource"
+summary: "Guidance for populating and consuming the AllergyIntolerance resource"
 ---

+## Introduction ##

 The table below shows you how to use each element of the AllergyIntolerance resource.
-You'll find it helpful to read it in conjunction with the underlying [AllergyIntolerance resource definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1).
+You'll find it helpful to read it in conjunction with the underlying [AllergyIntolerance profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1).

 ## AllergyIntolerance element usage ##